umano/MultiItemRowListAdapter/README.md

 Android Multi Item Row ListAdapter
 ==================================
 ### An Easy Way to Make Your ListView's Look Amazing on Tablets
-With the launch of the tablet version of Umano [Umano](http://umanoapp.com) [Android app](https://play.google.com/store/apps/details?id=com.sothree.umano) we decided to open-source another component, which allows to very quickly make your LiewViews and ListActivities looks amazing on tablets and phablets by placing multiple items of your ListAdapter in each row in a ListView.
+With the launch of the tablet version of [Umano](http://umanoapp.com) [Android app](https://play.google.com/store/apps/details?id=com.sothree.umano) we decided to open-source another component, which allows to very quickly make your ListViews and ListActivities looks amazing on tablets and phablets by placing multiple items of your ListAdapter in each row in a ListView.
 Umano Team <3 Open Source.

 As seen in Umano ([http://umanoapp.com](http://umanoapp.com)):